janijesse/helpi/README.md

-A platform that helps people with social project to get a donation with rewards for donors n AI measures the risk level to approve the projects to which donations will be made, then the smart contracts are programmed to:
+A platform that helps people with social project to get a donation with rewards for donors An AI measures the risk level to approve the projects to which donations will be made, then the smart contracts are programmed to:
 1.Offer the accepted projects to the donors

 2. Execute the sending of money to the beneficiary